 SantaCon: a yearly excuse for thousands of people to come together, dressed as Ol’ Saint Nick, and drink.
-This year, however, there are some new rules.
+This year, however, there are some returning rules.

-For those coming into the city on Saturday, December 8 to take part in the festive bar crawl, you’ll have to wait to begin the fun until you’ve arrived.
-For the duration of SantaCon—through Saturday and into the morning of December 9—the Long Island Rail Road, Metro-North, and NJ Transit are all banning alcohol consumption during the commute.
+For those coming into the city on Saturday, December 10 to take part in the festive bar crawl, you’ll have to wait to begin the fun until you’ve arrived.
+For the 32 hours of SantaCon—through Saturday and into the morning of December 11—the Metro-North Railroad and Long Island Rail Road trains are all banning alcohol consumption during the commute.

 The same ruling was made last year, in efforts to promote safety as SantaCon is known to attract droves of people into the city.